aryomuhammad1/ModernBankApp/README.md

 # What I Learned

 * Making custom classes with TailwindCSS.
-* Implement responsive design using TailwindCSS.
+* Implementing responsive design using TailwindCSS.